Home > Beginning archery

 For safety and insurance reasons, beginners cannot shoot in our indoor range.
 All beginners coaching by the Phoenix Bowmen takes place outdoors.

-Our May 2017 courses are now underway.
-Our next courses with available spaces will start in September 2017.
+Our autumn beginners courses are now underway.
+Our next courses will start in March 2018.

 Please e-mail us (email@example.com) to register your interest.
 DO NOT TELEPHONE, ESPECIALLY NOT DURING WORKING HOURS.
 We're not a commercial organisation and the secretary works for a living.
 He cannot take calls at work about archery.